 the O-PNC1 to setup a new optical tunnel between the ROADMs connected to P16 and PE14;

-the P-PNC1 to update the LAG configuration of the IP link between P16 and PE14;
+the P-PNC1 to update the configuration of the existing IP link, in case of LAG, or configure a new IP link, in case of ECMP, between P16 and PE14;

 the P-PNC1 to update the bandwidth of the selected SR-TE path between PE13 and PE14.

 [Editor’s Note] Further investigation is needed to understand how the MDSC can request the P-PNC to modify the bandwidth used by an SR-TE path.

+MDSC requests the O-PNC to setup a new optical tunnel between the ROADMs connected to P16 and PE14 using either [OTN-TUNNEL] or [WSON-TUNNEL] or [FLEXI-GRID-MEDIA-CHANNEL] model depending on the underlying optical technology.
+MDSC also configures the [CLIENT-SIGNAL] on the access links between the ROADM and the routers.

+See section xyz about the configuration of the IP Link/LAG (to be cleaned-up).

+With option 2, MDSC can use the [TE-TUNNEL] model to request the P-PNC to increase the bandwidth allocated to the SR-TE path between PE13 and PE14 and, if needed, also on the reverse SR-TE path between PE14 and PE13.
+The [TE-TUNNEL] model supports both symmetric and asymmetric bandwidth configuration in the two directions.

+With option 1, more investigation is required.

-For example, considering the L3VPN in Figure 4, the MDSC can also decide that a new multi-domain SR-TE path needs to be setup betweend PE13 and P23.
+For example, considering the L3VPN in Figure 4, the MDSC can also decide that a new multi-domain SR-TE path needs to be setup betweend PE13 and PE23.